PlayStation 3 models

 The PlayStation 3 (PS3) video game console has been produced in various models during its life cycle.
 At launch, the PlayStation 3 was available with either a 20 or 60 GB hard disk drive in the US and Japan, respectively— priced from US$499 to US$599; and with either a 40, 60, or 80 GB hard disk drive in Europe, priced from £299 to £425.
-Since then, Sony have released two further redesigned models, the "Slim" and "Super Slim" models.
+Since then, Sony has released two further redesigned models, the "Slim" and "Super Slim" models.
 As of March 2017, the total number of consoles sold is estimated at 87.4 million.

 Original model

 There are several original PlayStation 3 hardware models, which are commonly referred to by the size of their included hard disk drive: 20, 40, 60, 80, or 160 GB.
 Although referred to by their HDD size, the capabilities of the consoles vary by region and release date.
 The only difference in the appearance of the first five models was the color of the trim, number of USB ports, the presence or absence of a door (which covers the flash card readers on equipped models) and some minor changes to the air vents.
 All retail packages include one or two Sixaxis controllers or a DualShock 3 controller (beginning June 12, 2008), one Type-A to Mini-B USB cable (for connecting the controller and PlayStation Portable to the system), one composite video/stereo audio output cable, one Ethernet cable (20, 60 and CECHExx 80 GB only) and one power cable.
 The original and CECHExx models were also the only video game consoles ever made to feature a Super Audio CD player.

 All models support software emulation of the original PlayStation, but support for PlayStation 2 backward compatibility diminished with later compatible models and the last model to have integrated backward compatibility was the NTSC 80 GB (CECHE) Metal Gear Solid 4 Bundle.
 Compatibility issues with games for both systems are detailed in a public database hosted by the manufacturer.
 All models, excluding the 20 GB model, include 802.11 b/g Wi-Fi.

 In addition to all of the features of the 20 GB model, the 60 GB model has internal IEEE 802.11 b/g Wi-Fi, multiple flash card readers (SD/MultiMedia Card, CompactFlash Type I/Type II, Microdrive, Memory Stick/PRO/Duo) and a chrome colored trim.
 In terms of hardware, the 80 GB model CECHE released in South Korea is identical to the 60 GB model CECHC released in the PAL regions, except for the difference in hard drive size.